President of the Dominican Republic

 The president is elected by universal suffrage for a term of four years.
 Since the Constitution of the Dominican Republic of 1966, in its modification of 2015, no person can be elected to the position of president more than twice.
-In case of death, dismissal, or resignation of a president, the vice president assumes the presidency.
-In the absence of both, the Executive Branch may organize an interim government or pass control of the government to the Legislative Branch.
+In case of death, dismissal, or resignation of a president, the vice president of the Dominican Republic assumes the presidency.
+In the absence of both, the executive branch may organize an interim government or pass control of the government to the legislative branch.

-There have been 54 people who've taken office.
-The first president was Pedro Santana who was invested on 14 November 1844 by decision of the Central Government Junta.
-The current President of the Dominican Republic is Luis Abinader of the Modern Revolutionary Party, who won the 2020 Dominican Republic general election and took office on 16 August 2020 from Danilo Medina.
+There have been 54 people who have taken office.
+The first president was Pedro Santana, who was invested on 14 November 1844 by decision of the Central Government Junta.
+The current president of the Dominican Republic is Luis Abinader of the Modern Revolutionary Party, who won the 2020 Dominican Republic general election and took office on 16 August 2020 from Danilo Medina.
+He was re-elected for a second term in the 2024 Dominican Republic general election.

 Beginning in the first decade of the 21st century, the Dominican presidency has taken on a more participatory role at the global level, strengthening diplomatic ties throughout the world and serving as a mediator in conflicts as close as the 2009 Honduran coup d'état and so far away as the Arab–Israeli conflict.

 Origins

-The origin of the Presidency of the Dominican Republic goes back to the War of Independence when the Central Government Junta (JCG) constituted the first form of government that the country had in independent and republican living conditions.
+The origin of the presidency of the Dominican Republic goes back to the War of Independence, when the Central Government Junta (JCG) constituted the first form of government that the country had in independent and republican living conditions.

-The main activities, at such a convulsive moment, were to lead the war against the invasion of the Haitians, since it depended on the survival of the newly born State and the application of emergency measures of a provisional nature in order to put the governmental machinery, the collection of taxes, inform foreign powers of the existence of the new State and extend its dominion over the newly liberated territory.
+The main activities, at such a convulsive moment, were to lead the war against the invasion of the Haitians, since it depended on the survival of the newly born state and the application of emergency measures of a provisional nature in order to put the governmental machinery, the collection of taxes, inform foreign powers of the existence of the new state and extend its dominion over the newly liberated territory.
 At the beginning J.C.G.
 He had to keep Haitian laws in force for a while, since otherwise the courts, the collection of taxes, municipalities, customs and other indispensable organisms for the normal course of the institutional life of every society would not have worked.
 The J.C.G.
-He ruled the country for an 8-month period.
+He ruled the country for an eight-month period.

 In July 1844, General Pedro Santana, after a streak of successive victories in the southern part of the country, appeared with his army in Santo Domingo and was proclaimed President of the Junta Central Government.
-The following month, Santana sent the Nation's Founding Fathers into exile.
-On 14 November of that same year he took office as the first Constitutional President of the Dominican Republic.
+The following month, Santana sent the nation's Founding Fathers into exile.
+On 14 November of that same year he took office as the first constitutional president of the Dominican Republic.